DAIC-tud/docs/content/en/docs/manual/software/modules.md

   How to find and work with pre-installed software?
 ---

-Some often used third-party software (eg, CUDA, cuDNN, Matlab) is installed in the cluster as {{< external-link "https://modules.readthedocs.io/en/latest/index.html" "environment modules" >}}.
+In the context of Unix-like operating systems, the `module` command is part of the environment modules system, a tool that provides a dynamic approach to managing the user environment.
+This system allows users to load and unload different software packages or environments on demand.
+Some often used third-party software (e.g., CUDA, cuDNN, MATLAB) is pre-installed on the cluster as {{< external-link "https://modules.readthedocs.io/en/latest/index.html" "environment modules" >}}.

+### Usage
 To see or use the available modules, first, enable the software collection:

 ```bash